ruby-rdf/rdf-rdfa/README.markdown

 * Fully compliant RDFa 1.1 parser.
 * Template-based Writer to generate XHTML+RDFa.
   * Writer uses user-replacable [Haml][Haml]-based templates to generate RDFa.
-* Uses Nokogiri for parsing HTML/SVG
+* If available, Uses Nokogiri for parsing HTML/SVG, falls back to REXML otherwise (and for JRuby)
 * [RDFa tests][RDFa-test-suite] use SPARQL for most tests due to Rasqal limitations.
 Other tests compare directly against N-triples.

 Install with 'gem install rdf-rdfa'